basharbayatna/NGO_Literacy-Rate/README.md

 ---

+## Literacy Rate Definition

+Literacy rate is calculated as the number of literate persons in a specific age and gender group divided by the total number of persons in that group.

+A person is considered **literate** if they are able to **read and write, with understanding, a short, simple statement about everyday life**.

+Rates at or near **100%** indicate that nearly every individual in that age and gender group is able to read and write at least at a basic level.

+---

 ## Data Cleaning

 - **Removed duplicates** to ensure no repeated records.
 - **Handled missing values**:
-  - Missing regions were labeled as `MISSING`.
+  - Missing regions labeled as `MISSING`.
-  - Missing literacy rates were set to `-1`.
+  - Missing literacy rates set to `-1`.
 - **Fixed typos** and inconsistencies in `Year` and `Gender` columns.
 - **Converted data types**: `Year` to integer and `Literacy rate` to float.
 - **Final check** confirmed no duplicates, missing values, or inconsistencies remain.